ivancuric/js-perf/README.md

 Now it's all about `npm install`-ing whatever shiny new toy you find on NPM, bundling them together with Webpack in a huge single 1mb JS file and hammering your users' browser to a crawl while capping off their data plans.

 Try shipping less JS.
 You might not need [the entire lodash library](https://surma.github.io/underdash/) for your project.
 Do you absolutely _need_ to use a JS framework?
 If yes, have you considered using something other than React, such as [Preact](https://github.com/developit/preact) or [HyperHTML](https://viperhtml.js.org/), which are less than 1/20 the size of React?
 Do you need [TweenMax](https://greensock.com/tweenmax) for that scroll to top animation?
+The convinience of npm and framework components has

 When you are done pruning the weeds and shipping less JS, try shipping it _smarter_.
 Ship what you need, when you need it.